iot-crazy/simple-joystick/README.md

 6. Open the serial monitor to view the values
 7. Wiggle your stick and see the values change

+## Test On

+ESP32

+Please let us know if you test this on other devices so we can add to the list and acknowledge your contribution!

 ## License